-South Africa’s wine industry is like a well-cellared red.
-It is robust; its flavour profiles have harmonised and, with the passing of time, the product improves with age.
-Whether you’re a wine connoisseur or just a lover of natural beauty, you’ll be swept up in the splendour of the Stellenbosch countryside with its tell-tale Cape Dutch thatching and rolling vineyards as we showcase four very different wining and dining experiences.
+Whether you’re a wine connoisseur or just a lover of natural beauty, you’ll be swept up in the splendour of the Stellenbosch countryside with its tell-tale Cape Dutch architecture and rolling vineyards as we showcase four very different wining and dining experiences.

 Set a leisurely pace as you leave the coast behind and head north towards wine country and the first of the handpicked wineries on the outskirts of Stellenbosch.
 Today’s journey is undoubtedly a visual feast, but your taste buds are the real hero.
 After all, not all wines are created equal and Pinotage stands head and shoulders above the rest.